ssmlee04/blog/_posts/2016-03-04-ssl-vulnerabilities.md

 ![http://i.stack.imgur.com/1iyvC.png](http://i.stack.imgur.com/1iyvC.png)

-The best practice is to disable SSL v3 when starting an https server as follows:
+The best practice is to disable SSL v3 when starting an HTTPS server.
+For node.js express server the config is as follows:

 ```
 https.createServer({